mdang/ga-lessons/responsive-design/README.md

 ### Opening Framing
 #### What

+Responsive web designs adapt their layout according to the screen size of the viewer's device.

 #### Why

-Support the huge plethora of screen sizes available today.
+To support the huge plethora of screen sizes available today.
 Every screen size imaginable exists, from large TV/projectors to smart watches.

 ### I do, we do, you do